Master of Education in Instructional Systems Design and Technology

 |ISDT 5336||Educational Multimedia||3|

 |ISDT 5338||Dev of Tech Infrastructre-Schl||3|

 |ISDT 5363||The Role of Technology Liaison||3|

 |ISDT 5369||Practicm-Technology Facilitatn||3|

 The online Master of Education in Instructional Systems Design and Technology program at Sam Houston State University is a combination of courses specially designed to prepare candidates for careers as instructional designers in all areas of instruction and training.
-With a curriculum that teaches established learning and instructional theories as well as research-based instructional design methodology and best practices, graduates have opportunities for careers as instructional designers and coaches in business and industry, healthcare, military, government, and higher education institutions as well as in the traditional K-12 venue.
+With a curriculum that delivers established learning and instructional theories as well as an evidence-based learning design methodology and best practices, graduates have opportunities for careers as instructional designers and coaches in business and industry, healthcare, military, government, and higher education institutions as well as in the traditional K-12 venue.
 Marketable skills include:

 Identify learning, instructional, and training problems and needs.